dafitius/HBrick-Explorer/README.md

 ## to-do
 - convert SEntityTemplateReference to the name of the entity referenced
-- store offset of values
+- store the offset of values
+- convert ZRuntimeResourceID to hash